lukiwieser/make-files-ascii/README.md

 - `Åland.txt` → `Aland.txt`
 - `Curaçao.txt` → `Curacao.txt`

+You can additionally replace other characters such as `'`:
+- `Côte d'Ivoire.txt` → `Cote d Ivoire.txt`

 ## Usage

 This project requires Python 3.11 to be installed on your machine, and only works on Windows.